 How to Join Our Volunteer Team

-We do request a minimum commitment of six months of service annually.
+We do request a minimum commitment of one year of service annually.
 Most volunteers sign up for one or more three and one half hour shifts per week, with their minimum commitment complete after a period of approximately six months.

 Call 707-445-8121 ext.
 7530 for more details.
 Click here for a volunteer application.